jbkun069/tic-tac-toe-game/README.md

 4. **Win Condition**: Get three (or four for 4x4) of your marks in a row, column, or diagonal to win.
 5. **Draw**: If all cells are filled and no player has won, the game is a draw.
 6. **Reset Game**: Click the "Reset Game" button to start a new round with the current board size.
-7. **Toggle Theme**: Use the "🌙 Dark Mode" / "☀️ Light Mode" button to change the visual theme.
+7. **Cycle Themes**: Click the theme button to cycle through Light, Dark, Sunset, Forest, and Ocean themes.
 Your preference will be saved.

 ## Technologies Used